marcinstodolny/AmazonBestSellersExplorer/README.md

 - frontend `npm ci`
 - frontend production build

+This CI setup is intentional and goes beyond the original assignment.

-Integration tests are intentionally not part of GitHub Actions yet because they currently depend on SQL Server LocalDB.
-That setup is suitable for local development, but it is not a reliable default for GitHub-hosted Linux runners.
-They can be added to CI later after moving to a CI-friendly database strategy.
+Integration tests are currently not executed in GitHub Actions because they depend on SQL Server LocalDB, which is suitable for local development but not a reliable default for GitHub-hosted Linux runners.
+They can be added later after moving to a CI-friendly database strategy.

 ## API Endpoints